rblades/dhworkbook_master/docs/module-5/Exercises.md

 20. If you make any major mistakes and want to start from scratch, you can copy the original `style.css` [file from GitHub](https://raw.githubusercontent.com/omeka/theme-thanksroy/master/css/style.css), paste it into your file, and save the changes.
 This will revert it back to the original style.

 **NB** It is important to note that for our purposes, we edited the default `style.css` file directly.
 This was to introduce you to CSS and making changes to the source code.
 Typically, you'd want to add a new file called, for example, `custom.css` and specify the path to that file in our source code.
 That way you keep your own changes distinct from the default source code files.
-However, that would involve editing different PHP rules which is beyond the scope of this exercise.
+However, that would involve editing different PHP rules which is beyond the scope of this option.
 This is very important for making upgrades.
 If your theme ever upgrades, you will lose all your changes if you only edited the default `style.css`.
 This applies to any file type.
 Therefore, you may want to keep a copy of your changes somewhere handy, like on your desktop.

 -----

-## More
+## More Resources

 Below are more resources, tutorials, and things to explore.